ABOUT OUR DATA

 This page uses data from the Farm to Institution New England and Health Care Without Harm’s joint 2015 survey of New England food distributors.
 This 21-question survey collected data regarding characteristics of New England food distributors, including sales to institutions and barriers to purchasing local foods.
 The survey was sent to 87 distributors and 56 responded to the survey, a 64% response rate.

 While data from 56 distributors was collected, the following information is based on responses from the 28 distributors who sell to institutions.
-The original survey tool and the clean raw data are available for download (link coming soon!).
+The original survey tool and the clean raw data are available for download on our data sources page.
 Please note that this data is self-reported and may conflict with other data sources.

 FOOD DISTRIBUTION REPORT